yosunlu/OnlyMemes/README.md

 ## To-dos

-The main focus of the project has been to create a video-processing service and architecture similar to that of Youtube.
+The main focus of the project has been to create a video-processing service and an architecture similar to that of Youtube.
 There are still many functions that will be added in the future:

 👽 Each user has a row with their own videos